great-expectations/great_expectations/docs/tutorials/getting_started/validate_your_data.md

 This will open a **Jupyter Notebook** that will allow you to complete the configuration of your Checkpoint.

 The Jupyter Notebook contains some boilerplate code that allows you to configure a new Checkpoint.
 The second code cell is pre-populated with an arbitrarily chosen batch request and Expectation Suite to get you started.
-Edit it as follows to configure a Checkpoint to validate the February data:
+Edit the `data_asset_name` to reference the data we want to validate (the February data), as follows:

 ```python file=../../../tests/integration/docusaurus/tutorials/getting-started/getting_started.py#L117-L130